efost/yttv/README.md

-# YT TV - YouTube Remote Control
+# VibeTV - YouTube Remote Control

 A web application that lets you control YouTube like an old-school TV remote control.
 Navigate through videos using channel up/down buttons, control playback with classic remote buttons, and experience YouTube in a nostalgic TV format.